-- Each step of the detection kit procedure has been optimized on BenchMark IHC/ISH instruments and is preset.
+- 1. Each step of the detection kit procedure has been optimized on BenchMark IHC/ISH instruments and is preset.
 Because of variation in tissue fixation and processing, it may be necessary to increase or decrease the primary antibody incubation time on individual specimens.
-Primary antibody incubation time depends on the degree of tissue fixation, and may range from 4 to 120 minutes.
-For further information on fixation variables, refer to "Immunohistochemistry Principles and Advances" or "Immunomicroscopy: A Diagnostic Tool for the Surgical Pathologist".
-11 - The detection kit, in combination with VENTANA primary antibodies and accessories, detects antigen that survives routine tissue processing, and sectioning. - 3.
+Primary antibody incubation time depends on the degree of tissue fixation, and may range from 8 to 32 minutes.
+For further information on fixation variables, refer to "Immunohistochemistry Principles and Advances" or "Immunomicroscopy: A Diagnostic Tool for the Surgical Pathologist."
+10 - The detection kit, in combination with VENTANA primary antibodies and accessories, detects antigen that survives routine formalin fixation, tissue processing, and sectioning. - 3.
 This detection kit has been optimized for use with Reaction Buffer wash solution, primary antibodies, accessories, and BenchMark IHC/ISH instruments.
 The use of Reaction Buffer wash solution is important to the proper function of the detection kit.
 Users who deviate from recommended test procedures are responsible for interpretation of patient results under these circumstances. - 4.
 This detection kit has been optimized for use with LCS (Predilute) or ULTRA LCS (Predilute).
 LCS is a prediluted coverslip solution used both as a barrier between aqueous reagents and the air as well as a reagent to remove paraffin from tissue samples during the deparaffinization process.
-The LCS barrier reduces evaporation and provides a stable aqueous environment for the IHC or in situ hybridization (ISH) reactions carried out on BenchMark IHC/ISH instruments. - Incubation times and temperatures other than those specified may give erroneous results.
+The LCS barrier reduces evaporation and provides a stable aqueous environment for the IHC or in situ hybridization (ISH) reaction carried out on VENTANA instruments. - Incubation times and temperatures other than those specified may give erroneous results.
 The user must validate any such change. - All detection kits might not be registered on every instrument.
-Please contact your local support representative for more information. - The recommended fixative for use with OptiView detection system is 10% Neutral Buffered Formalin (NBF).
-Using Modified Davidson's fixative may lead to unacceptable staining results.
+Please contact your local Roche representative for more information.